zlatanned/db-unchained/README.md

 # Run
 npm start
 ```
-- You’ll be prompted to enter natural language.
-The app will return a raw SQL query (or your selected query language) using the selected LLM.
+- You’ll be prompted to enter your preferred query language followed by a plain text in your natural language.
+The app will return a raw DB query (acc to your selected query language in first prompt) using the selected LLM.

 ---